Forian Inc. Announces Fourth Quarter and Full Year 2022 Financial Results

 Forian exits cannabis industry with sale of BioTrack for $30 million

-NEWTOWN, PA, March 27, 2023 (GLOBE NEWSWIRE) -- via NewMediaWire – Forian Inc. (Nasdaq: FORA), a provider of data science driven information and analytics solutions to the healthcare and life sciences industries, today announced results for the quarter and year ended December 31, 2022.
+NEWTOWN, PA, March 27, 2023 (GLOBE NEWSWIRE) -- via NewMediaWire – Forian Inc. FORA, a provider of data science driven information and analytics solutions to the healthcare and life sciences industries, today announced results for the quarter and year ended December 31, 2022.

 "I am proud of the team's fourth quarter results," said Max Wygod, Forian's Chairman and Chief Executive Officer.
 "By leveraging our vast and innovative healthcare information assets together with our expertise in data management and analytics, we have executed on our growth strategy and outperformed our 2022 revenue outlook.
 Additionally, the steps we are taking to operate in a financially prudent manner have sequentially improved our margin profile and the $30 million of proceeds received from the divestiture of BioTrack provides us with a strong balance sheet.
 We are underway in refocusing our business to reach our long-term goals and deliver strong results."